NVIDIA/TensorRT/tools/Polygraphy/examples/cli/debug/02_reducing_failing_onnx_models/README.md

     ```bash
     polygraphy run folded.onnx --onnxrt \
         --save-inputs inputs.json \
-        --onnx-outputs mark all --save-outputs layerwise_golden.json
+        --onnx-outputs '*' --save-outputs layerwise_golden.json
     ```

-    Then we'll combine the inputs and layerwise outputs into a single layerwise inputs file using the `data to-input` subtool (we'll see why this is necessary in the next step):
+    Then we'll combine the inputs and layerwise outputs into a single layerwise inputs file using the `data merge` subtool (we'll see why this is necessary in the next step):

     ```bash
-    polygraphy data to-input inputs.json layerwise_golden.json -o layerwise_inputs.json
+    polygraphy data merge inputs.json layerwise_golden.json -o layerwise_inputs.json
     ```